sumitkhatritamu/sumitkhatritamu.github.io/Microimprint.md

 <img src="assets/img/Air_Resistance.PNG?raw=true" width="100%" height="100%">
 <br> <br>

 Simulations indicate that COF reduction should be more pronounced in pillar structures than in holes; however, pillars shear off under low loads, negating their initial advantage.
-The combined effects of COF reduction and the air cushion phenomenon make holes particularly effective for scratch resistance, and optimizing this effect by designing smaller holes is a promising future research direction.
+The combined effects of COF reduction and the air cushion phenomenon make holes particularly effective for scratch resistance, and optimizing this effect by designing holes is a promising future research direction.

 Note: This is a summary of the project, and the models are not the final, refined version due to copyright issues.